 Usage Term (academic year)

-For Credit Card (last four numbers o nly)
+For Credit Card (last four numbers only)

 Employee Information:

 • Name

 Position

-, , , , ree that you have read, reviewed and will abid de by the terms of the Credit Card
+, , , , gree that you have read, in the follows. reviewed and will abide by the wing: terms of the Credit Card

-Employee is resp purchases) oonsible for all rejected or unauthorized purch nases (e.g. personal and prohibited
+Employee is res purchases) ponsible for all rejected c or unauthorized purchases (e.g. personal and prohibited

-purpose. • If credit card is t d seek pre-approval, whenever possible, before aken out of the safe or school premises, employed for a specific purpose.
-It may not be taken ou oyee must return the credit card as

-ot make any personal charges.
-Any personal c ·
+purpose. enever possible, before using th ·

+soon as it is use d for a specific purpose.
+It not make any personal ch chool premises, employee must may not be taken out for more larges.
+Any personal charges m e than 24 weekday hours.

-oonsible for maintaining all receipts.
-Along wit ach purchase must be provided. th the receipts, an appropriate
+ponsible for maintaining ach purchase must be pro all receipts.
+Along with the recensions ipts, an appropriate

-failing to provide ponsible for any late fees and/or interest the e document within 10 days of the credit card s report any fraudulent, lost or stolen card imme statement's closing date.
+failing to provid e document within 10 da es and/or interest the credit ca ys of the credit card statement st or stolen card immediately to 's closing date.

-Employee Signature Employee Na me
+Employee Signature Employee Name

+Employee Signature Limployee Name

-CEO / Executive Director ve Director's Name
+CEO / Executive Directo r's Signature CEO / Executive Directo or's Name